shivankhullar/CloudTracker/README.md

 ## Usage

 CloudTracker is designed to work with a certain convention for the input files.
+Read this whole section for it to make sense, variable names are not defined in order.
 Here's the HDF5 structure for input files:

 ```
 Filename:
-"JKL_yyy_n10_alpha2.hdf5"
+"JKL_yyy_DEF.hdf5"
 |GROUP "/"
 |---|GROUP "CloudXYZ"
 |---|---|GROUP "ParticleSubgroup"